 As a prospective buyer or seller, you should know that unless the purchaser chooses to establish a written Buyer Agency agreement:

-- While neither is the agent of the buyer, they can provide the buyer with information about available properties and sources of financing and aid the buyer in comparing the features of different properties as well as showing properties and assisting in making an offer to purchase.
+While neither is the agent of the buyer, they can provide the buyer with information about available properties and sources of financing, aid the buyer in comparing the features of different properties, show properties, and assist in making an offer to purchase.

 A selling agent must treat the buyer honestly and fairly.
 The agent will: